mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 The most basic and common form of this standardisation is to create a single data model, often implemented in a single relational database, shared across multiple components of a larger system.
-Although this approach has some definite advantages in providing a common dialect for data used across components of the system it also has some costs in terms of implementing unforseen changes.
+Although this approach has some definite advantages in providing a common dialect for data used across components of the system it also has some costs in terms of implementing unforeseen changes.
 If the system has several components that need information about the same entities from a business perspective this can be indicative of a number of things:

 1. Components with Multiple or Un-surfaced responsibilities.